Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 		'db' => 'super_test'
 	),

-And add the YiiMongo directories to your `import` section:
+And add the MongoYii directories to your `import` section:

 	'application.extensions.MongoYii.*',
 	'application.extensions.MongoYii.validators.*',